Vignesh-I-PV/V2.0-RLH-Design-Central/context.md

      12 — headers and data were silently misaligned.
 Rebuilt both to match.
 Shrunk all three tables' `min-width` wrappers to fit the now-narrower column set.

+- **2026-07-14** — two fixes reported after moving to the new repo/chat.
+  1. **Favicon not showing (reported on Mac).** The filename actually matched (`favicon.svg` / `index.html` both correct — the historical `fevicon.svg` typo was already fixed before this repo).
+The real cause: a single SVG `<link rel="icon">` isn't enough cross-browser — Safari (desktop and iOS) does not render SVG favicons in the tab at all, and browsers request `/favicon.ico` directly on first load regardless of `<link>` tags.
+Fixed by generating a full icon set from the existing mark (navy rounded square, white "N") and wiring all of it into `index.html`: `favicon.ico` (multi-res 16/32/48, universal fallback — covers Safari), `favicon.svg` (kept, crisp upgrade for browsers that support it), `favicon-16.png` / `favicon-32.png` (explicit PNG fallback), `apple-touch-icon.png` (180×180, Safari bookmarks/iOS/macOS "Add to Dock"), `android-chrome-192.png` / `-512.png` + `site.webmanifest` (Android/Chrome home-screen).
+All `<link>` hrefs cache-busted with `?v=2` — favicons are cached very aggressively per-origin, so a same-URL swap can keep showing the old/missing icon until the query string changes or the cache is cleared.
+If it still doesn't show after pushing: hard-refresh, or open the page in a private/incognito window first to rule out a stale cached favicon.
+  2. **Distance-variance warnings had no planner action.** The >25% entered-vs-calculated distance warning was real and correctly computed in `computeHypotheticalPlan`, but the banner showing it to the planner was pure text — no link to any decision, and it was computed from raw `effectiveFbFor(plan)` every render regardless of what the planner had already decided, so it would have kept showing forever even after a decision.
+Distance was already one of the four independently decidable per-DC fields (`decideDcRow(planId, idx, dcCode, 'distance', 'Accept'|'Reject')`, feeding `effectiveFbForFinalise`) — the gap was that this specific banner wasn't wired to it.
+Fixed: each flagged DC in the banner now gets its own "Accept anyway" (keeps the entered distance, tags it "Accepted with warning") / "Revert to calculated" (drops the override — `userDistance` goes back to `null`, the engine falls back to the haversine leg, and the entry disappears from the list since there's no longer a mismatch) — both calling the same `decideDcRow` the rest of Details/Finalise already read, so nothing new to keep in sync.
+Actions are only live once Acknowledged (matches every other per-field decision in the app); pre-Acknowledge it's still shown read-only with a note that it becomes decidable after Acknowledge & Freeze.
+Does not block Finalise (still a warning, not an error) — same precedent as the other advisory warnings (util over/under, TP >7).